fleetdm/fleet/articles/fleet-4.20.0.md

 * Improved the Fleet UI by adding loading spinners to all buttons that create or update entities in Fleet (e.g., users).

-* Fix a bug in which a user could not reach some teams in the UI via pagination if there were more than 20 teams.
+* Fixed a bug in which a user could not reach some teams in the UI via pagination if there were more than 20 teams.

 * Fix a bug in which a user could not reach some users in the UI via pagination if there were more than 20 users.